Sunday of Week 21 of Ordinary Time (Year C)

 Frightening possibility

-So what Jesus is saying today is that many who regard themselves as “Catholics” may find the door closed in their face.
-They will hear those terrible words, “I do not know you”.
+So what Jesus is saying today is that many who regard themselves as ‘Catholics’ may find the door closed in their face.
+They will hear the terrible words, “I do not know you”.
 How can Jesus not recognise someone who was baptised as Catholic and who went regularly to Sunday Mass?
-Because these people in their turn did not recognise Jesus himself in all those people they may have hated, resented, used, exploited, manipulated, rejected, trampled on.
-“As often as you failed to do it to the least of my brothers, you neglected to do it to me.”
+Because these people in their turn did not recognise Jesus himself in all those people they may have hated, resented, used, exploited, manipulated, rejected and trampled on:

-When we do come face to face with God – and hopefully we will – we may be surprised at who is not there.
-We may even be more surprised at those who are there: people we regarded as “pagans” (Buddhists, Hindus, Muslims), animists, agnostics, even atheists, people of other races we tended to despise, the dregs of society.
-“People from east and west, from north and south, will come to take their places at the banquet in the Kingdom of God.”
+When we do come face to face with God—and hopefully we will—we may be surprised at who is not there.
+We may even be more surprised at those who are there: people we regarded as ‘pagans’ (Buddhists, Hindus, Muslims), animists, agnostics, even atheists, people of other races whom we tended to despise and the ‘dregs of society’.
+There will be people from east and west, from north and south; they will all come to take their places at the banquet in the Kingdom of God.

 These people will be in the Kingdom because, whatever labels we gave them, they were at heart loving, caring and sharing people, people who lived their lives for others as Jesus did.
 These people Jesus will recognise.
 Let us make sure that he will be able to recognise each of us, too.
 What will you do today to make sure that Jesus knows you?